jgonsior/german_ir_nlp_demo/backend/README.md

 ## Deploy Backend Server

 Using [Conda](https://docs.anaconda.com/free/miniconda/) makes it quick and easy to set up packages because it provides precompiled binaries, avoiding manual compilation.
+If you want to train install CUDA as well.

+To correctly integrate the Ragatouille ColBERT model into the Flask app, the paths for the index and checkpoint folder must be defined in the `backend/config.ini`.
+The path for checkpoints can be freely chosen.
+However, we have not found a way to change the paths for the indexes in the configuration files, which means the path depends on the training and evaluation setup.

 ```bash
 # setup env